opendatacube/datacube-conference-2019/Tony.md

 ## OSIP 123 - Implement a simple ODC-lite package as a precursor for those interested in ODC

-### Bunt might be scared off by the enormity of Open Data Cube
+### Some folks might be scared off by the enormity/immensity of Open Data Cube

 ### Overview
 Proposed By